ChameleonTartu/ripe-and-arin-email-and-org-finder/README.md

 ## Recommendations

-Based on my personal experience it is always better to create virtualenvironment to run different small scripts.
-Therefore, in documentation I provide `requirements.txt` file with libraries required.
+Based on my personal experience it is always better to create virtual environment to run different small scripts.
+Therefore, in the documentation I provide `requirements.txt` file with required dependencies.
+To install them you need to activate virtual environment and run `pip install -r requirements.txt`.
 The script was tested for `Python3.6` and should work for `Python3.6+`.
 If it is not the case, feel free to create an issue to this repository.